Mia foni

-Mia foni is the debut album of Greek American singer Annet Artani.
+Mia foni is the debut album by Greek American singer Annet Artani.
 Released in early April 2006, it features 19 tracks in both Greek and English, including "Why Angels Cry", the song that Artani performed in the Eurovision Song Contest 2006 in Athens, representing Cyprus.
-The album was released in both Greece and Cyprus, where it entered the top 10.
+The album was released in both Greece and Cyprus, where it entered the top ten.